Necrotic Ring Spot of Kentucky Bluegrass

 - Symptoms often develop in late July and August, with recovery in fall and spring.

-|Figure 1.
-Necrotic ringspot symptoms may initially develop as light green to straw-colored rings or frog eyes in lawn.|
+Figure 1.
+Necrotic ringspot symptoms may initially develop as light green to straw-colored rings or frog eyes in lawn.

-Necrotic ring spot often appears two to three years after lawn establish-ment, although it may not develop in a lawn for a decade or more.
+Necrotic ring spot often appears two to three years after lawn establishment, although it may not develop in a lawn for a decade or more.
 Symptoms of NRS may be apparent throughout the growing season, but they commonly intensify in late July or August during periods of summer stress.
 Initially light green to straw-colored spots or patches several inches to several feet in diameter develop in the lawn.
 The patches may be localized to one part of the yard or widely scattered throughout the lawn.
 As the disease progresses, grass at the patch margin begins to die and becomes matted whereas the grass inside the ring remains healthy and green.
 This gives the patches more of a doughnut or frog eye pattern.
 Existing patches from previous years often develop a bright yellow ring, followed by plant collapse and death.
 Patches that develop in shady spots or areas with excessive thatch are more severely damaged and have a crater-like appearance.
 In successive years, rings may coalesce to create larger arcs of dead turf.

 Bluegrass affected by NRS exhibits extensive root and crown discoloration and rot.
 This can be observed by cutting a small sod piece from the lawn and carefully washing off soil and organic matter from roots.
-Darkly pigmented fungal threads are visible with a hand lens on the root surface although this may be difficult to view since bluegrass roots have a natural tan to brown coloration.
+Darkly pigmented fungal threads are visible with a hand lens on the root surfacealthough this may be difficult to view since bluegrass roots have a natural tan to brown coloration.